 Weaning your puppy to solid food

 Weaning your puppy to solid food should not be an overnight endeavor but should ideally take place over the course of two to three weeks.
 First select the brand of puppy food you intend to feed.
 Puppies have high caloric and nutritional needs and so the food selected should be a high quality brand of puppy food.
-Talk to your veterinarian for specific recommendations but generally the best puppy foods be a good source of protein, calcium and calories.
+Talk to your veterinarian for specific recommendations but generally the best puppy foods will be a good source of protein, calcium and calories.

 Starting around four to six weeks of age begin introducing your puppy to puppy food by making a gruel by blending the puppy food with milk replacer.
 Offer the gruel three to four times a day gradually reducing the amount of milk replacee used to make the gruel.
 This way your puppy gradually learns to adapt to solid food and gastric upset is minimized.
 By around eight weeks of age your puppy should be eating solid food.